jpawelczak/ippr-resizing/README.md

 # In-place Pod Resize in Action
-Starting from GKE 1.33, you can change the CPU and memory resource requests and limits assigned to a container without recreating the Pod using [In-Place Pod Resize feature (Beta / Public Preview)](https://github.com/kubernetes/enhancements/tree/master/keps/sig-node/1287-in-place-update-pod-resources).
+Starting from GKE 1.34, you can change the CPU and memory resource requests and limits assigned to a container without recreating the Pod using [In-Place Pod Resize feature (Beta / Public Preview)](https://github.com/kubernetes/enhancements/tree/master/keps/sig-node/1287-in-place-update-pod-resources).

 This demo shows few pod in-place resizing events on GCP's Kubernetes Engine, Standard Cluster:
 * Pod with Guaranteed QoS: `resize-demo-g`
 * Pods with Burstable QoS: `resize-demo-be` (burstable CPU & Mem) and `resize-demo-no-limit` (no CPU limits)

 Note:
-* `resizePolicy` is *not* set for in Pods for given resources - `PreferNoRestart` default setting is applied.
+* `resizePolicy` is *not* set in Pods for given resources - `PreferNoRestart` default setting is applied.
-* It is *not* possible to scale down container's Mem Resource Limit, but you can scale down its Mem Resource Requests.

 Learn more about In-place Pod Resize in official [k8s documentation](https://kubernetes.io/docs/tasks/configure-pod-container/resize-container-resources/)